50-Day Encounter to Experience New Life

 This journey is customizable.
 Choose one or more of the practices to focus on for the week ahead.
 This is a self-directed and Spirit-led time for you.
 You might choose to journal your activities and reflections in a notebook or phone app, to keep track of what God is saying to you.

-Week of April 10: Love is Patient
+Week 1: Love is Patient

 INTRODUCTION: